ancorasir/ME336-2020Spring/projects-ME336/README.md

 # ME336

-This is the project folder for course ME336, which is based on DeepClaw.
-The project consists of experimental earning contents from week06 to week16.
+This is the projects folder for course ME336, which is based on DeepClaw.
+The projects consist of experimental learning contents from week06 to week16.
 We will release new contents in this folder before the class, so please visit the repository to get updated.

 ## week06: Preparing the learning environment on your computer